Kenny vs. Spenny: Broadcasting

-During an interview with Strombo, Kenny states that Kenny vs. Spenny was originally made for MTV, where the duo was given $8,000 to develop a 3 minute pilot.
+During an interview with George Stroumboulopoulos, Kenny states that Kenny vs. Spenny was originally made for MTV, where the duo was given $8,000 to develop a 3 minute pilot.
 However, MTV ultimately passed on the show for unknown reasons.
 He then states USA Network gave them $40,000 to shoot a full 22 minute pilot, but pulled the plug while the pilot was still in production.
 Kenny and Spenny both decided to finish the pilot anyway and eventually brought it to CBC Television where the show would first air.
 Despite the claims made by Kenny, the DVD release of Pitch states that the pilot for Kenny vs. Spenny was actually picked up by Canada's Life Network where the show was to go into production in 2001.
 This ultimately never happened.
 CBC cancelled the show after the first season, and Showcase Television picked up the series in late 2005.
 The show has switched broadcasters and been cancelled many times, including by Showcase, and again by CBC, when one of its commercials aired by accident during the network's "toddler block".
 Spenny has stated in multiple interviews that the main reason for CBC's cancelling of the show was because it aired right before CBC News, and news viewers tuning in early were offended by the show's humiliation segment.

 It was produced by Breakthrough Films and Television since its inception.
 Re-runs of the first two seasons air on CBC late at night, and on CBC's Bold station weekday afternoons.
 Re-runs also aired on Showcase, and episodes of the show have aired on Shaw Media's Action.
 The show has aired on GSN in the United States.
 It is shown internationally on TV 2 Zulu in Denmark, Jim in Finland, the now defunct ZTV Norway, Comedy Central in Sweden, FX (repeats on Challenge) in the United Kingdom (no longer airing), The Comedy Channel in Australia, FX in Portugal, Comedy Central in Germany, Italia 2 in Italy, Comedy Central in the Netherlands and The XtraHOT channel in Israel.
 Fox Entertainment Group in Latin America has distributed the episodes, which can be seen on the Latin American versions of FOX channel and FX.